HamedPour/react-hacker-news/README.md

 3. React Hook lifecycles are nothing like normal lifecycles.
 4. Debouncing is very useful when fetching external data.
 5. Make sure to use more git braches during development.
 6. Coding friends are very valuable.
-Give them move love.
+Give them more love.